-Cooperative and experiential education programs are structured educational strategies which integrate classroom study with learning in productive work experiences in a field related to a student's academic and/or career goals.
+Cooperative education, internship, and experiential education programs are structured educational strategies which integrate classroom study with learning in productive work experiences in a field related to a student's academic and/or career goals.
 These programs are a partnership among educational institutions, employers, and students.

 1. The educational institution recognizes structured work-based educational programs with formal involvement of faculty in the development administration and direction of the program.
 These programs often carry titles such as: cooperative education, internships, practicums, etc.